By Ryan Myers on Sep 12, 2017 1:00:41 AM

 But now, you have several weapons on hand.

-While it can still be a bit uncomfortable to call someone you don’t know, you can learn a lot more about your potential leads before you contact them than you ever could before.
+While it can still be a bit uncomfortable to call someone you don’t know, before cold pitching to leads, you can learn a lot more about them you than ever could before.

 Whether it’s LinkedIn, Facebook, Google analytics, or any other type of social media / analytics, you can find out where your leads have lived, who they have worked for, their type of employment/income, what they like to do in their free time, and many other things that might help you generate conversation.